vaiva2/directory/README.md

-made with love, but also using my [lille templeventy](https://lilletempleventy.vaiva.space/) template :+)
+made with love, but also using my custom [lille templeventy](https://lilletempleventy.vaiva.space/) template :+)